 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Hurricane Sandy developed from an elongated tropical wave in the western Caribbean Sea on October 22nd, 2012, and it quickly strengthened into a Hurricane as it made its way across much of Central America including Jamaica, Cuba, the Bahamas, Haiti and the Dominican Republic.
-By the evening of October 28th, the storm had been declared a Category 1 hurricane and the largest hurricane in Atlantic history since Hurricane Igor in 2010.
+By the evening of October 28th, as the storm travelled northbound across the Atlantic Ocean towards the U.S. east coast, the storm had been declared a Category 1 hurricane and the largest hurricane in Atlantic history since Hurricane Igor in 2010.
 Due to the unusual circumstance of a hurricane approaching a winter cold front, the storm has been dubbed “The Frankenstorm” by the U.S. news media outlets.

 Google’s Crisis Map